plbaldoni/HCHSsim/README.md

 # HCHSsim
-Set of R codes for the simulation study using HCHS survey sampling design
+Set of R code for the simulation study using HCHS survey sampling design

 ## Overview

-This set of R codes replicate the results from the simulation study implementing the bootstrap and multiple imputation correction of standard errors from the health outcome model with biomarker calibrated nutrients.
-The codes presented here generate a target population using a three-stage design, draw samples from it using a stratified complex survey sampling scheme, and implement the aforementioned methods for standard error correction.
+This set of R code replicate the results from the simulation study implementing the bootstrap and multiple imputation correction of standard errors from the health outcome model with biomarker calibrated nutrients.
+The code presented here generate a target population using a three-stage design, draw samples from it using a stratified complex survey sampling scheme, and implement the aforementioned methods for standard error correction.

 ## Required software

-The entire pipeline is written in R. All necessary packages are loaded in the headers of the codes.
+The entire pipeline is written in R. All necessary packages are loaded in the headers of the code.

 ## How-to